coder-zs-cse/NIT-Goa-Resources/README.md

 </div>

 ## This repository aims to cache the flow of resources from seniors to juniors
-### Idea behind using GitHub as a platform is to give exposure to tech students to get familiarize with Git and GitHub at the same time.
+### Idea behind using GitHub as a platform is to give Git & GitHub exposure to tech students at the same time.

 If you find any lecture notes/ important book pdf/ question paper, etc missing then feel free to add the resource by initiating a pull request.